thoth-tech/documentation/docs/Splashkit/Modules/Machine Learning/SRS.md

 ### 2.1 User Needs

-The user requirements of the system are that the system needs to be usable by game programmers that use Splashkit.
+The user requirements of the system are that the system must be usable by game programmers that use SplashKit.
 These requirements include:

 - Wrapper for the user's game to be implemented by the user
 - Adaptability to many different genres of games